-Angela Price, M.D., is an Assistant Professor in the Department of Internal Medicine and a clinical cardiologist and hypertension specialist.
+Angela Price, M.D., is an Associate Professor in the Department of Internal Medicine and a clinical cardiologist and hypertension specialist.
 Her areas of interest include general cardiology as well as difficult or refractory hypertension, early onset hypertension, and autonomic dysfunction.

 Originally from Longview, Texas, Dr. Price received her undergraduate training at Baylor University in Waco, where she graduated magna cum laude.
-She earned her medical degree at UT Southwestern, where she also completed a residency in internal medicine, a fellowship in cardiovascular disease, and an additional year of advanced, subspecialty training in hypertension.
+She earned her medical degree at UT Southwestern, where she also completed a residency in internal medicine, a fellowship in cardiovascular disease, and an additional year of advanced, subspecialty

 She joined the UT Southwestern faculty in 2012.